3rd Army Corps Auto Group "Fulvia": Interwar years

 In August 1920, the II Automobilistic Center was formed in Milan and assigned to the II Army Corps.
 In 1923, the center was disbanded and its personnel and materiel used to form the II Auto Grouping, which consisted of a command, an auto group, a railway group, and a depot.
-On 1 November 1926, the grouping was disbanded and the next day its personnel and vehicles were used to from the 3rd Automobilistic Center.
+On 1 November 1926, the grouping was disbanded and the next day its personnel and vehicles were used to form the 3rd Automobilistic Center.
 The center consisted of a command, the III Automobilistic Group, and a depot.
 The three companies of the disbanded railway group were assigned to the 17th Field Artillery Regiment, 27th Field Artillery Regiment, 30th Field Artillery Regiment.

 In 1935-36, the center mobilized for the Second Italo-Ethiopian War for service in Eritrea the 300th Light Auto Unit, the 306th Special Auto Unit, which was assigned to the 27th Infantry Division "Sila", the 314th Auto Unit with Lancia R.O. trucks, the 315th Trucks Auto Unit, and the 320th Ambulances Auto Unit.
 For service in Somalia the center mobilized the 302nd Mixed Auto Unit, the 303rd Mixed Auto Unit, the 309th Ambulances Auto Unit, and the 327th Heavy Auto Unit.
 On 16 January 1936, the center formed the XXIII Auto Group for the 8th Infantry Division "Po".

 World War II

-On 1 July 1942,the 3rd Automobilistic Center was renamed 3rd Drivers Regiment.
+On 1 July 1942, the 3rd Automobilistic Center was renamed 3rd Drivers Regiment.
 In the evening of 8 September 1943, the Armistice of Cassibile, which ended hostilities between the Kingdom of Italy and the Anglo-American Allies, was announced by General Dwight D. Eisenhower on Radio Algiers and by Marshal Pietro Badoglio on Italian radio.
 Germany reacted by invading Italy and the 3rd Drivers Regiment was disbanded soon thereafter by German forces.
 During World War II the center mobilized in its depot in Milan among others the following units: